-7 In the Storage Directory Path field, specify the directory path in which all the collected data is to be stored.
+In the Storage Directory Path field, specify the directory path in which all the collected data is to be stored.

-When you install additional Storage Engines, it can take several minutes to start and synchronize all the Storage Engine services before they are ready.
+When you install a second Storage Engine, it can take several minutes to start and synchronize all the Storage Engine services before they are ready.